DBMS-2026/mini-project-group-18/README.md

 ## 📝 License

-This project is for educational purposes as part of a IIITA DBMS course under Prof. Soumyadev Maity.
+This project is for educational purposes as part of a IIITA DBMS course.

 ---